Washington, DC

 Our first day situates the current moment in the United States within two essential frames: the global retreat of democracy and America’s own long, unfinished struggle to realize its democratic ideals.

-In the afternoon, we will meet a former senior White House and Executive Branch attorney now litigating prominent cases against the current administration.
+Later in the afternoon, we will have a drink with a former senior White House and Executive Branch attorney now litigating prominent cases against the current administration.
 He offers an insider look at how recent executive actions are testing constitutional guardrails and what it takes to contest those actions from within the legal system.

 The evening is yours to explore.
 Descend into the Dupont Circle Underground, a former streetcar station reimagined as a contemporary art space; have a signature Mint Julep at the Round Robin Bar, long frequented by presidents, diplomats—and those quietly observing them; or catch live jazz at Blues Alley, the nation’s oldest continuing jazz supper club, where legends like Dizzy Gillespie and Eva Cassidy once performed.

-We start the day at a major national newsroom where we hear about current threats to public media, including political pressure, funding challenges, and efforts to undermine public trust in journalism.
-The conversation focuses on how journalists and institutions are responding—what strategies are working, what is at risk, and why independent media remains essential to democratic resilience.
+We start the day at National Public Radio headquarters where we hear about current threats to public media, including political pressure, funding challenges, and efforts to undermine public trust in journalism.
+Our conversation with a senior journalist focuses on how journalists and institutions are responding—what strategies are working, what is at risk, and why independent media remains essential to democratic resilience.

 That evening, we gather for dinner at a favorite Washington restaurant by Chef José Andrés, joined by a James Beard Award–winning, New York Times bestselling writer who helped pioneer the field of culinary diplomacy.
 Over dinner, we explore how food functions as a tool of cultural exchange, soft power, and democratic engagement in Washington and around the world.